trackpete/locosys-bgt31-log-parser/README.md

+Update: While re-visiting this, I realized somehow I am missing years and years of log data that must've been eaten while transferring things between systems.
+This is a huge bummer, because I thought when I started this I would have GPS logs of all of my trips for the last ten years - but instead I only have a few trips. :( AUGH.

 This will turn into a log parser for the NMEA sentences in my gps logs from various adventures.

 I didn't use a full project stack because the intent is for this to be simple standalone code to render data into a format used in another project - it will just dump data into an sqlite database.